Proton Saga (third generation): Post-launch

 Proton has announced plans to export the third generation Saga to right-hand drive ASEAN markets, as well as Chile.
 Production for export markets will commence in early 2017.
 In January 2021, it was reported that the third generation Saga was undergoing evaluation in Pakistan by Al-Haj Group.
 The 5-speed manual transmission and the four-speed automatic transmission variants are being brought to Pakistan with the 1299cc engine under the hood.
 This is due to tax benefits for cars that have engines that are 1300cc and above, which would help keep the car affordable.

 On 6 August 2019, a first facelifted Proton Saga was launched at the Malaysia International Trade and Exhibition Centre in Kuala Lumpur, Malaysia.
 It's considered as minor change internally but as a facelift to the general public.
 The naturally aspirated DOHC VVT engine is no longer paired to a CVT made by Punch Powertrain, but a four-speed torque converter automatic gearbox sourced from Hyundai.
 The Executive variant was dropped with the range consisting of Standard MT, Standard AT and Premium AT.

 On 21 August 2020, Proton announced exports of the Saga to Kenya via local franchise holder Simba Corp.
 The Saga is locally assembled from imported CKD packs at Simba Corp's Associated Vehicle Assemblers (AVA) plant in Mombasa.
 The decision to assemble the Saga locally was made to keep prices competitive by reducing import taxes, and to spur Kenya's automotive industry with employment creation and skill transfer.
 The Saga was officially launched in Kenya on 10 December 2020.

 On 18 December 2020, it was announced that the Saga will be exported to Nepal when Jagdamba Motors, the Nepalese automotive company starts operations there by January 2021.
 The vehicle was officially launched on 14 January 2021.

-On 12 May 2022, a second facelifted Proton Saga was launched inside Proton Centre of Excellence in Shah Alam, Malaysia.
-In this launch, Proton introduced the new Premium S AT variant, followed with Standard Lite AT on 26 August 2022, besides the remaining Standard MT, Standard AT and Premium AT variants.
+On 12 May 2022, a second facelifted Proton Saga MC2 was launched inside Proton Centre of Excellence in Shah Alam, Malaysia.
+At launch, Proton introduced the new Premium S AT variant, followed with Standard Lite AT on 26 August 2022, besides the remaining Standard MT, Standard AT and Premium AT variants.
 The powertrain and features of second-facelifted Proton Saga remain unchanged with minor upgrades and modifications.